enisdenjo/graphql-ws/README.md

 });

 useServer(
-  {
-    schema, // from the previous step
-    roots, // from the previous step
+  // from the previous step
-    execute,
-    subscribe,
-  },
+  { schema, roots },
   wsServer,
 );